Sagnik004/acedemind-100-days-code/README.md

-# acedemind-100-days-code

-Acedemind 100 days code Udemy course practice

-## section-2: HTML & CSS basics
+# section-2: HTML & CSS basics

+This section deals with basics of HTML and CSS.